ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    protocol extensions, when used, are also not optional.
 This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].

+   Note that this document only clarifies requirements of name server

-Andrews, et al.          Expires 27 January 2022                [Page 2]
+Andrews, et al.           Expires 14 March 2022                 [Page 2]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021
+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

+   software implementations.
+It does not place any requirements on data placed in DNS zones or registries.

 1.1.
 Reserved Words